Opalinium/nocturna-docs/terms.md

 - Damages resulting from bugs, errors, or service interruptions
 - Damages resulting from automated moderation actions or filter configurations
 - Damages resulting from incorrect or unwanted moderation decisions
+- Loss of premium features due to subscription issues or service changes
+- Issues arising from Patreon service interruptions or API changes
+- Damages from custom branding features or configurations
 - Any damages exceeding $100 USD (or equivalent)

-### 12.3 Third-Party Services
+### 13.3 Third-Party Services

-The Bot operates through Discord's platform.
+The Bot operates through Discord's platform and integrates with Patreon.
 We are not responsible for:

 - Discord service outages or interruptions
 - Changes to Discord's API or Terms of Service
 - Discord's data handling or privacy practices
 - Issues caused by Discord's platform limitations
+- Patreon service availability or functionality
+- Changes to Patreon's API or policies
+- Billing issues handled through Patreon
+- Patreon's data handling or privacy practices

-## 13. Indemnification
+## 14. Indemnification

 You agree to indemnify, defend, and hold harmless the Bot operator, its affiliates, and their respective officers, directors, employees, and agents from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from: